 Once it has been determined that a group would like to pursue the sponsorship of a refugee family, one of the first things to be done will be to assemble a Core Team.

 Each sponsoring group must function with a minimum of five dedicated members who will oversee the sponsorship commitments for both pre-arrival and the one year settlement support of the newcomer family.
 The core team will discern together who is responsible for each task, and together recruit additional volunteer helpers for a larger support network.

 Once you have formed your core team, chosen the sponsorship type, and have begun to assign team member roles with at least the Representative (Team Lead) and Treasurer in place, you are now ready to approach your church board.

 The sponsorship does not become 'official' and legally binding until you sign and submit the required documents for the Sponsorship Agreement Holder (SAH) and the forms required by Immigration, Refugees and Citizenship Canada (IRCC).

-New in 2018, IRCC has issuedrates for each province that sponsoring groups need to configure to their specific family.
+In 2018, IRCC issuedrates for each province that sponsoring groups must use to generate their budget.

 Settlement planning is one of the more time consuming tasks of a sponsorship undertaking.
 IRCC needs to see that every facet of resettlement has been considered and that there is a plan in place with enough flexibility that the task will be completed even if unforeseen issues arise.

 Take the time to do the research, to make the phone calls, to do the leg-work necessary to become informed as you prepare to walk with newcomers through their first year of resettlement in a new country.
-Remember this is a template, and not every item will be required by every group.
-Consider your specific community, and then use common sense as you think through together the best means of settlement for a new family.
+Contact settlement providers in your area and consider what you need to know about your community that will be useful for newcomers.